 It is 15.2 meters (50 feet) tall, and covers approximately 5 acres of land.
-The most attention-grabbing is not however the size.
-Instead it is the decoration of more than 20 thousand specially created stones creating beautiful mosaics, which draws in visitors.
+The most attention-grabbing feature is not, however, the size.
+Instead it is the decoration of more than 20 thousand specially created stones creating beautiful mosaics which draws in visitors.
 The mosaics depict Chac, serpents, and astrological symbols.

 The location of the Governor’s Palace puzzled researchers for many years.
-It was only recently that they have understood that the central doorway is not only the largest of the entrances, but is also in perfect alignment with Venus.
+It was only in the recent past that they have understood that the central doorway is not only the largest of the entrances, but is also in perfect alignment with Venus.

 Front View of the Governor’s Palace, Uxmal ( Wikimedia Commons )

 The Nunnery Quadrangle was likely the main place for people living in Uxmal to socialize.
 It is believed that at its peak Uxmal probably numbered around 20,000 people.
 The Spanish provided the name as “The Nunnery” for its likeness to Spanish convents.
 Scholars believe that the buildings surround the quad were probably places of learning for healers, shamans, priests, astrologers, military training, etc.